Medispace Promo 2

 An Illuminating Article on Facade Lighting

 There has been a discernible increase in demand for lighting incorporated into the facade.
 It makes sense too.
-The facade defines the character of a building so why not highlight aspects of the facade to show that character at night, or use colour to display different sides of the character.
+The facade defines the character of a building so why not highlight aspects of the facade to show that character at night, or use color to display different sides of the character.
 This can even include the use of lighting to showcase a socially and culturally aware side of the building character, or that of the building occupants.

 If a building facade speaks to the passer-by, lighting raises its voice and adds exclamation marks.